tarampampam/nod32-update-mirror/README-docker.md

 ```

 * Test webui on http://127.0.0.1.
-  - Do not test on http://localhost, it contains nginx start pages.
-  - `<target directory>` now contains update files.
+  - After bakend's cronjob triggers, `<target directory>` will fill up with update files.
-    You can add there files from `./webroot` distr directory.
+    You can add there files from `./webroot` distr directory
+  - Make sure frontend nginx process can read
+    from target directory uid=100, gid=101.
+  - Make sure backend cron job worker process can write
+    to target directory uid=100, gid=101.